rchea1/AsunaBot/README.md

 A discord bot

 ## Current Commands
--~opgg [League of Legends ign]: Returns a link to the op.gg page of this user
+- ~opgg [League of Legends ign]: Returns a link to the op.gg page of this user

--~mal [title]: Returns a link of the MyAnimeList page for this title
+- ~mal [title]: Returns a link of the MyAnimeList page for this title

 -~op [title]: Finds all related openings for this title from /r/AnimeThemes